 The creation of UKAT was primarily funded by a grant from the Heritage Lottery Fund (HLF), with additional funding and support from the University of London Computer Centre (ULCC) and the National Archives.
 This supported a full-time editor between June 2003 and August 2004.
 As the funded phase of the project has now ended, please note that only minor website maintenance is being carried out and editing is now being undertaken on a voluntary basis, so substantial submissions may take some time to be dealt with.

-UKAT is available to search and browse by A-Z and by hierarchy via the project's website, which continues to be hosted by ULCC.
-UKAT data can be downloaded from the website in various formats, including formats suitable for import into archival cataloguing software (see Download data).
-See the Project partners page for information about the organisations which supported the project.
-Key documents relating to the project, including the project's methodology, can be downloaded from the Downloads page.
+UKAT was available to search and browse by A to Z and by heirachy via the project's website..
+UKAT data cannot be downloaded from the website in various formats, including formats suitable for import into archival cataloguing software..

 The UKAT team

-UKAT's creation has also been assisted by two other groups:
+UKAT's creation was also assisted by two other groups:

 An Advisory Panel, formed to advise the project from the standpoint of archive custodians.
 The Panel consists of about 30 members drawn from archives in the local government sector, the academic sector, charities, and national and regional bodies.
 It also includes terminology specialists and a representative of the UNESCO Library.
 The formation of the Panel was agreed at a meeting of the former UNESCO Thesaurus Working Party on 10 March 2003.
 The Working Party (subsequently dissolved) was formed in December 2000 to ensure that the application of UNESCO by the UK archive community followed a process of national agreement.
 The UKAT Panel has its own discussion list and has held occasional meetings.